Destination Risk Register

 Vietnam

 The Socialist Republic of Vietnam is an authoritarian state.
 It is ruled by a single party, the Communist Party of Vietnam.
 National Assembly elections were neither free nor fair.
 There was limited competition among Communist Party-vetted candidates.
 There were credible reports that members of the security forces committed numerous abuses.
-The government occasionally took corrective action, including prosecutions against officials who violated human rights or engaged in corruption, but police officers and state officials frequently acted with impunity.
+The government occasionally took corrective action, including prosecutions against officials who committed human rights abuses, but security authorities and other state officials frequently acted with impunity.

 • Government corruption